Finding Winged Termites

 ants and termites.
 Winged termites have straight, bead-like antennae,

-a thick waist, and a pair of long, equal-length wings.
+a thick waist, and two pairs of long, equal-length wings.
 Winged ants

 have distinctively elbowed antennae, constricted waists, forewings